 More importantly, it started the conversation of how racial tensions continue to contextualize the modern-day lives of minorities, particularly of African-Americans.
 This started as the shooting of one person but quickly involved many more, something this Hulu documentary portrays amazingly.

 The image of an American farmer growing crops and raising animals to be sold at markets and directly to you is not an accurate image.
 Instead, we have a handful of corporations controlling the entire process.

 It’s not all terrible, since we have tomatoes that won’t go bad, seeds resistant to insecticides, and larger chickens.
 We also have the seen and unseen side effects, such as obesity and diabetes, new strains of E. Coli, and the compromised lives of workers and farmers.
 Food can look beautiful, but what happens behind the scenes often isn’t.
-We can see what happens behind the scenes in this movie, which is one of the best documentaries on Hulu.
+We can see what happens behind the scenes in this documentary, which is one of the best ones to watch on Hulu.

 If there was ever a scam to define the millennial generation, Fyre Festival was it.
 The promise of dancing the weekend away on a private island with social media influencers and the rich was too much to pass up for hundreds of people.

 However, it was all a ruse.
 Cabanas, high-end food, and a star-studded lineup of artists gave way to tents, mishandled baggage, a lack of personnel, and numerous lawsuits.
 It didn’t take long to Fyre Festival to become a hot topic, but the same goes for its downfall.